Graduate Student Admissions

 - First, all applicants must apply to the University of Arkansas Graduate School for admission to the University.

-- Second, all applicants must apply to the Department of Music with this graduate admission application.
+- Second, all applicants must apply to the Department of Music.
+Students will be contacted to submit additional materials for consideration.

 Step 2: Music Audition/Interview